Stamping Fabric by Paper Sushi

-Memento Luxe - Memento Luxe is a thick and juicy pigment ink.
+Memento Luxe - Memento Luxe is a juicy pigment ink.
 Like Versacraft, it's formulated for many surfaces including fabric.
-It is a great ink for bold imprints, and is somewhat color safe on fabric.
+It is a great ink for bold imprints, and is available in a wide range of colors.
 Memento Luxe is a newer formulation for Tsukineko, and in our experiments it stood out as more universal than the other inks.
 It may not be the best ink for any fiber type, but it performs relatively well on all fiber types.

-Palette Hybrid Ink - Palette is a hybrid ink meaning that it is meant to have the ability to soak into material like an archival dye but with the opacity of a pigment ink.
-While that soaking in ability causes it to bleed through lighter materials, it definitely outperformed all other inks on synthetic fibers.
+Palette Hybrid Ink - Palette is a hybrid ink meaning that it is meant to have the ability to soak into material like an dye but with the opacity of a pigment ink.
+While that soaking-in-ability can cause it to bleed through lighter materials, it definitely outperformed all other inks on many synthetic fibers.

 Stazon - Stazon is a solvent ink formulated for closed pore surfaces like glass, metal, plastic, leather and ceramics.
 It is not recommended for fabric.
 But, I'm testing it anyway because this is my experiment.
-It's actually my ink of choice for stamping muslin bags, but I suspect that as a solvent ink it could break down fabrics over time.
-So it is likely not a good choice for clothing.
+It's actually my ink of choice for stamping muslin bags, and it seems to be relatively washable!

 While staying power is obviously a primary factor in selecting an ink for stamping on fabric, bleedthrough is also something to consider.
 Especially if you are stamping very lightweight, light in color fabrics, you may experience some bleedthrough to the other side.
 One option for compliance labeling is to stamp scrap fabric and then tuck the sides and sew it in like a tag.